IliasMariosG/CV/README.md

 - **Python** - Data Science:
   - "Python and Django Full Stack Web Developer Bootcamp" (Udemy / Work in progress to enhance Python familiarity along with HTML and CSS)
   - “The Modern Python 3 Bootcamp” (Udemy / Partly worked before Makers and keep using it as a reference)
-  - "Python for Data Science and Machine Learning Bootcamp to brush up Python and develop data science-related skills (Udemy / NumPy and Pandas)
+  - "Python for Data Science and Machine Learning Bootcamp to brush up Python and develop data science-related skills (Udemy / NumPy and Pandas
+- **JavaScript, HTML, CSS**:
+  - "Full-Stack Engineer" Path (Codecademy PRO/ Currently Doing)

 ### Languages